 Georgia Taxes Deductible.
 There shall be added to taxable income any taxes on, or measured by, net income or net profits paid or accrued within the taxable year imposed by the authority of the United States or any foreign country, or by any state except the State of Georgia, or by any territory, county, school district, municipality, or other tax subdivision of any state, territory, or foreign country to the extent such taxes are deducted to determine Federal taxable income.
-This includes Federal environmental tax.
+This includes (3) When net income of the above classes have been separately Federal environmental tax.

-When salaries and wages are reduced on the Federal return to compute Federal taxable income because of a Federal jobs tax credit, the eliminated salary and wage deduction should be listed in Schedule 5 as a subtraction from Federal taxable income.
+tax credit, the eliminated salary and wage deduction should be listed in Schedule 5 as a subtraction from Federal taxable income.
 See Georgia Code Section 48-7-21 for additional adjustments.